 Depending on the type of weather you’ll be staying in and the length of time, you may need to closely consider what type of tent design you need.
 For instance, if you plan on camping for a festival or at a campground for an extended period of time, you may need a tent that will be comfortable enough to house you and your gear.
 In this case, cabin style tents with good headroom, storage capacity, and weather resistance would be suitable.
 If you are backpacking or only hunkering down for the night, you may rely less on extra space and prefer something easier to set up like dome tents.

 Two tents may be rated for up to six people, but this does not mean that they will meet your expectations.
-If you are purchasing the tent for quick setup as a simple place to rest, it's okay to go for a tent with less space and work involved in setting it up.
+If you are purchasing the tent for quick setup as a simple place to rest, it's okay to go for a tent with less space (like a 3 person tent) and work involved in setting it up.
 However, if you are planning to camp as comfortably as you can for an extended stay, you may want to get a tent with extra space for storage or headroom.

 If you have a lot of gear you need to manage and carry, you may want a tent that is lightweight to carry.
 Backpackers are a good example of someone who would not want to purchase a tent that is very heavy, as they will be carrying their tent and gear for long periods of time.
 A tent that has more weight with better material may be a good sign of weather resistance and durability for those who will be settling down in one spot.